-A graduate student may transfer up to nine graduate credits from recognized graduate schools at independently accredited universities recognized by the UAE Ministry of Education's Higher Education Affairs Division.
+Transfer applicants may transfer up to nine graduate credit hours from recognized graduate schools at independently accredited universities recognized by the UAE Ministry of Education's Higher Education Affairs Division

-Applicants for transfer of credits must submit their official transcripts, syllabi and other material required by the program to the Office of Enrollment Management/Graduate Admissions by the application deadlines specified earlier in this section.
+Applicants for transfer of credit hours must submit their official transcripts, syllabi and other material required by the program to the Office of Enrollment Management/Graduate Admissions by the application deadlines specified earlier in this section.

-Transfer credit evaluation must be requested by the applicant at the time of admission.
+Transfer credit hours evaluation must be requested by the applicant at the time of admission.
 Transcripts of transfer students will be evaluated only once.
 Applicants with transcripts from two or more institutions of higher education are eligible for transfer evaluation of only the courses completed at the institutions meeting the AUS transfer admission requirements.

 To be evaluated for transfer, the course work must have been taken for graduate credit and applied toward a graduate degree at the host institution.
-Only graduate-level courses completed with a grade of B or higher will be evaluated for transfer credit.
+Only graduate-level courses completed with a grade of B or higher will be evaluated for transfer of credit hours.